NoraSoft-Package/Monster-Starter--Express-React/README.md

 // then in server.js file add your link of your database to connect to the server const DB_LINK = "put_your_link";
 ```

-## Some Features

-* server file is made to run the server

-* app file is made to run all the codes the app need it

-* routes/api.js file is made to contains all the API routes in your application

-* route/client.js file tells to the server to lets the app run your public folder as a frontend to your application [learn more](#production-time)

 ## Production Time
 * you can write in your cmd `npm run build`, then the react application will